-With any translation project, from the smallest of projects to the multilingual behemoths, deadline plays a crucial role in determining the final cost.
+With any translation project, from the smallest of projects to more complex multilingual jobs, deadline plays a crucial role in determining the final cost.

 Most linguists translating a text without the benefit of Computer-Aided Translation (CAT) tools can process anywhere between 2,000 – 3,000 words per day, on average.
 It is the nature of any business though that some deadlines are tight, and translation projects need a rapid turnaround.